Four reasons why bible-based dream interpretation can be fun – in the context of a relationship with God.

 There is an aspect of needing to persist and put some effort into it.
-But hopefully you can tell that I personally enjoy it a great deal.
-This mainly because I feel I am getting to know a real person.
-And that ‘person’ has turned out to be the Creator of the Universe!
+But it is also possible to enjoy the process a great deal.
+This mainly because we are getting to know a real person – and that ‘person’ is the loving, kind, and funny Creator of the Universe!

 If you haven’t thought about dream interpretation as being a way of relating with God, why not put the idea to the test, and try talking to Him about a dream right now?
 Maybe you’ll get that sudden feeling of sharing a joke with someone.
-That moment is worth all the effort – believe me!
+That kind of moment is worth all the effort.

-So, to conclude, I hope you have caught that sense of fun, and feel encouraged to press on and learn some more about dreams!
+So, finally… I hope you have caught that sense of fun, and feel encouraged to press on and learn some more about dreams!

 I hope you found this article helpful.
 If you want to know more, do subscribe to emails to receive regular dream interpretation tips.